Saajan Bakery Since 1962

-Saajan Bakery Since 1962 is an Indian Malayalam-language family drama directed by Arun Chandu.
-Starring Aju Varghese, K.B.Ganesh Kumar, Lena, Ranjita Menon and Grace Antony. the film was written by Arun Chandu, Sachin R Chandran and Aju Varghese.
+Saajan Bakery Since 1962 is a 2021 Indian Malayalam-language family drama film directed by Arun Chandu.
+The film stars Aju Varghese, K. B. Ganesh Kumar, Lena, Ranjita Menon and Grace Antony.
+The film was written by Arun Chandu, Sachin R Chandran and Aju Varghese, and produced by Dhyan Sreenivasan and Visakh Subramaniam under the banner Funtastic Films.
 The film was initially scheduled to release on 21 February 2020 but was postponed.
 The film premiered on 12 February 2021.

 Plot

 Two siblings, Betsy and Bobin, and their maternal uncle, Cherian, run their family Bakery in Ranni.
 The bakery was started by Betsy and Bobin's father Saajan.
 Bobin is not a responsible man preferring to while away time with friends, drinking and hoping to emigrate to Australia one day.
 Betsy is separated from her husband, Michael.
 There were no children in the marriage.
 Betsy is hard working and runs the bakery efficiently.
 Bobin tries hard to convince her to go in for a divorce or reconciliation, a subject she avoids, frustrating Bobin.
 He doesn't want to emigrate leaving her with incomplete matters in her hand.